 In the eighteen months since those fateful days, I’ve lost another half dozen or so friends.
 I’m at the age where people my age start dying young, and too many of my other friends are at the age where dying is the natural thing to do.
 Poe didn’t romanticize death, he drew it in stark terms.
 To Poe, the horror isn’t in death, it’s in the ones that survive the deceased.

-I’m a bit dark admittedly, but there’s dark and there’s starless and Bible black.
-It feels romantic at the time, to just let everything go to hell, to watch the ground rushing up to meet you.
+It feels romantic at times, to just let everything go to hell, to watch the ground rushing up to meet you.
 But there’s enough life left in me to jump back before impact.
-Poe kept telling me it was too soon, keep falling.
+Poe kept telling me it was too soon – keep falling a while.